 Leisa Young, Circuit Administrator, Preston Ribble Methodist Circuit

-St John's School of Mission, Chilwell Lane, Bramcote, Nottingham NG9 3DS
+St John's College, Chilwell Lane, Bramcote, Nottingham NG9 3DS

 The UK Church Administrator Network (UCAN), 69 Sandridge Road, St Albans AL1 4AG